 Trainees have a good chance (43%) of bagging a client secondment.
 These tend to be high-quality and are an attractive perk for up and coming lawyers in this field.
 Typical options include “asset manager, three months”, “six months at FTSE 100 company” and “BNP Paribas for a few months”.

-If the going gets tough, however, you can rely on your fellow trainees to provide moral support.
-Cleary scores an A for peer support in the 2018-19 Legal Cheek Trainee and Junior Lawyer Survey.
+When the going gets tough you can rely on your fellow trainees to provide moral support.
+Cleary scores well for peer support in the Legal Cheek Trainee and Junior Lawyer Survey.
 There is a “very supportive environment”, and “our trainee cohort is very close.
 We often go out together and are always willing to help each other out at work”.
-Don’t count on the partners to step in, though, as partner approachability “depends on the superior” and scores a mere C in the survey.
+Don’t count on the partners to step in, though, as partner approachability “depends on the superior”.

-In terms of work-life balance, Cleary scores a D. This may be because the constantly shifting workload makes it difficult to plan ahead.
+In terms of work-life balance, it’s not great — but what did you expect?
+This may be because the constantly shifting workload makes it difficult to plan ahead.
 Trainees report that it “depends on deal flow”, and that “it varies from period to period, and is always unpredictable”.
 The upside of training at Cleary is the quality of the work.
 It’s better to be pushed and challenged to develop your skills than struggling to get enough experience, and having this firm’s name on your CV will give your career a turbo-boost.
-The international nature of the firm makes it highly attractive, while the generous salary (trainees start on £48,000, newly-qualified associates command £120,000 and partners take home an eye-watering £2.4m) will see off your student debts in no time.
+The international nature of the firm makes it highly attractive, while the generous salary (trainees start on £48,000, newly-qualified associates command £120,000 and partners take home an eye-watering $3.16 million (£2.57 million)) will see off your student debts in no time.